SELLER FINANCING SECTION 1031 EXCHANGES

 Section 1031 Exchange Rules also require that you use all of the Net Sales Proceeds from the sale of your Relinquished Property in the purchase of your Replacement Property.

 There are more Section 1031 Exchange rules, and you can read about them here.

 SECTION 1031 RELINQUISHED PROPERTY

-The question we are dealing with here is whether you can use seller financing in purchasing your Replacement Property.
+The question we are dealing with here is whether you can use Seller Financing in 1031 Exchanges for your Replacement Property.